medanmilos1831/scoped-observer-toggle-manager-react/README.md

 - React's useState and useEffect

-- Custom EventToggleManager class for non-reactive global state tracking

 ## 📦 Usage

-Wrap your component with EventToggleManagerWrapper
+Wrap your component with ToggleController

 ```
 import {